Tips to help seniors and caregivers have happier holidays

 In addition to bringing joy, the holiday season can also bring challenges, particularly for older adults and their caregivers.

-Erin Emery-Tiburcio, PhD, a clinical psychologist who specializes in treating older adults, offers the some strategies for dealing with stress and enjoying the holidays.
+Erin Emery-Tiburcio, PhD, a clinical psychologist who specializes in treating older adults, offers the some strategies for dealing with emotions and stress and enjoying the holidays.

 Focus on the gift of life.